 The team is also available to consult and answer questions on the proper use of the college’s brand and visual identity standards.

 The Office of Communications handles media relations for the college.
-The chief communications officer and director of strategic communications are the college’s primary spokespeople.
+The director of communications is the college’s primary spokespeople.